-Once upon a time, at the height of the Mad Men era, an American marketing professor and author named Jerome McCarthy was hard at work and introduced the concept of “The Four Ps” of marketing (product, price, place, and promotion).
+Many marketers still live by the four Ps of marketing: price, product place and promotion.
+But those who market to Gen Zs need to add another fundamental P to the mix: participation.Once upon a time, at the height of the Mad Men era, an American marketing professor and author named Jerome McCarthy was hard at work and introduced the concept of “The Four Ps” of marketing (product, price, place, and promotion).
 Since the years of shift dresses, mid-century modern appointed Madison Avenue offices that permitted smoking, the 4 Ps have become a ubiquitous and timeless staple of marketing that has never gone out of style.

 While some can argue these elements fall under Place or Promotion, I feel pretty strongly that we’re at a crossroads where we need to look at the Ps with a fresh set of eyes, namely when we market to our favorite digital darlings: Gen Z.

 Let’s take a look at how and why this makes sense.
-Any peruser of Gen Z Insights or youth marketer knows the days of the one-size-fits-all marketing approach are long gone.
-We all hear the latest marketing buzzwords about sophisticated segmentation, AI, AR and VR -- and all that’s fine and good -- but we’ve also heard the expression “A fool with tools is still a fool.
+Any youth marketer knows the days of the one-size-fits-all marketing approach are long gone.
+We all hear the latest marketing buzzwords about sophisticated segmentation, AI, AR and VR—and all that’s fine and good—but we’ve also heard the expression, “A fool with tools is still a fool.
 You've just made them more efficient.”
-While new tools and technology are great -- If you’re not paying attention to one of the most fundamental traits that truly sets Gen Z apart from prior generations-- you’re doing yourself, your brand and Zers a disservice.
+While new tools and technology are great, if you’re not paying attention to one of the most fundamental traits that truly sets Gen Z apart from prior generations, you’re doing yourself, your brand, and Zers a disservice.

 For another example, take Target.
 In 2010, the company pledged to donate $500 million to education and launched a college acceptance letter competition.
-During the campaign, consumers were asked to submit videos of them opening their college acceptance letters and then Target showcased some of the most compelling entries via a commercial.
-While this was done 8 year ago, this isn’t the first time Target’s been at the forefront of the participation trend.
+Consumers were asked to submit videos of them opening their college acceptance letters, and Target then showcased some of the most compelling entries.
+While this was done a decade ago, it wasn't the last time Target has been at the forefront of the participation trend.
 They recently announced three separate clothing lines designed just for Gen Z, and have even solicited design advisory boards consisting of Gen Z influencers.